Attorneys for Musk, Twitter argue over information exchange

 AP Business Writer

 DOVER, Del.
+(AP) — A Delaware judge on Tuesday ordered attorneys for billionaire Elon Musk to create a log of certain documents that relate to former Twitter security chief Peiter “Mudge” Zatko but not directly to Zatko’s whistleblower complaint against the social media giant.

-(AP) — A Delaware judge is hearing arguments over the exchange of information by lawyers for Twitter and Elon Musk in a lawsuit in which the social media giant is seeking to force Musk to carry through with his $44 billion acquisition of Twitter.
+The ruling came near the start of a three-hour hearing on various pretrial disputes between attorneys for Musk and Twitter over requested document disclosures.
+The two sides will face off in a trial scheduled to start October 17 that will decide whether Twitter can force Musk to carry through with his agreed $44 billion acquisition of the company.

-Tuesday’s hearing comes three weeks before a scheduled trial in the lawsuit and a day after scheduled depositions of Musk and Twitter CEO Parag Agrawal were postponed.
+Scheduled depositions of Musk and Twitter CEO Parag Agrawal on Monday were postponed.
 Musk is now scheduled to be deposed in Delaware on Oct.
 6 and Oct.
 7, according to a Twitter court filing late Monday.

 Musk, the world’s richest man, agreed in April to buy Twitter and take it private, offering $54.20 a share and vowing to loosen the company’s policing of content and to root out fake accounts.
 In July, Musk indicated that he wanted to back away from the deal, claiming Twitter had failed to provide him enough information about the number of fake accounts on its platform.

-The hearing will begin with arguments on a motion by Musk’s attorneys to revise their answer to the lawsuit and their counterclaims against Twitter for the second time.
-Musk’s attorneys want to add information regarding a severance agreement and $7.75 million payment to former employee Peiter “Mudge” Zatko.
-Musk’s attorneys assert that Twitter needed his consent before making the payment but failed to do so.
+The hearing first focused on issues related to Twitter’s former security chief Peiter Zatko, who filed a whistleblower case against Twitter in July alleging a number of shortcomings in Twitter’s privacy and security procedures.
+Musk’s attorneys contend that Twitter needed his consent before paying Zatko severance and a separate $7.75 million payment but failed to do so.

-Zatko is a cybersecurity expert who was the head of security for Twitter until he was fired early this year.
-He filed a whistleblower complaint in July with Congress, the Justice Department, the Federal Trade Commission and the Securities and Exchange Commission.
-The complaint outlines a host of accusations against Twitter, including that CEO Parag Agrawal and other senior executives and board members have made false and misleading statements about Twitter’s cybersecurity, privacy and integrity.
+Zatko’s complaint lodges a number of other complaints against Twitter, including the allegation that CEO Parag Agrawal and other senior executives and board members have made false and misleading statements about Twitter’s cybersecurity, privacy and integrity.

-Twitter attorneys argue that the inclusion of information about Zatko’s severance should be conditioned on Musk attorneys turning over records of all communications since December among Musk, his advisers and co-investors that involve Zatko.

-The judge will also hear arguments on several other disputes regarding discovery, or the exchange of information, between attorneys for Musk and Twitter.
-They include efforts by Musk lawyers to obtain more data from a sampling of about 9,000 Twitter accounts in the fourth quarter of 2021, and claims that Twitter is withholding too much information as “privileged,” or confidential.
-Musk attorneys also claim that Twitter is improperly withholding information regarding user metrics.
+Much of the rest of the hearing focused on arguments over discovery, the legal term for information exchanges between parties to a lawsuit.
+Musk lawyers complained that Twitter has withheld too of the documents they requested, partly by claiming that they are confidential because they touch on attorney-client privilege.

+Musk attorneys also claim that Twitter is improperly withholding information regarding various metrics on user engagement and how they reflect the company’s financial performance.

-Attorneys for Twitter, meanwhile, are asking the judge to sanction Musk attorneys for failing to produce responsive phone messages, and to order them to comply with a previous discovery order.
+Attorneys for Twitter, meanwhile, asked the judge to sanction Musk attorneys for failing to produce responsive phone messages between Musk and various confidantes.
+They also are asking McCormick to compel additional document production from certain Morgan Stanley entities that offered to help finance the deal and provided financial advice to Musk.

+Jonathan Polkes, an attorney for Morgan Stanley and Co., said his client has already produced some 65,000 documents, far more than any other party in the case, including Musk and Twitter.
+The relative handful of other documents that Twitter wants are subject to redaction or withholding as legally privileged, he said.

+Attorneys have been fighting incessantly over discover ever since Twitter filed suit in July, seeking an order of “specific performance” directing Musk to carry through with the acquisition.
+The ongoing battle has tested the patience of McCormick, who has already issued more than a dozen rulings related to discovery disputes.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.